 What Could This Lawsuit Mean for Expats?

 If FATCA is found to be discriminatory, this could have a far-reaching impact on expats.
-The goal of the lawsuit is to put pressure on the US to shift to residence-based taxation, repeal FATCA, and permit accidental Americans to renounce their citizenship without cost.
-Even if only the first two goals come to fruition, American taxes would cease to present the current banking and financial challenges to expats that they currently do.
+The goal of the lawsuit is to put pressure on the US to ease to present the current banking and financial challenges that expats currently experience.
+Ultimately, supporters of the lawsuit would like to see the US shift to residence-based taxation, repeal FATCA, and permit accidental Americans to renounce their citizenship at a lower cost.

-And this isn’t the only stand that expats have taken lately.
-Recently, the Tax Fairness for Americans Abroad Act of 2018 was introduced by Congressman George Holding, a US Representative from North Carolina.
-This bill seeks to end American taxes on foreign income, meaning that only US income would be subject to US tax.
-All of this political attention is excellent news for expats, who have long struggled to find politicians willing to back their plight.
+This isn’t the only stand that expats have taken in the past few years.
+The Tax Fairness for Americans Abroad Act, which was introduced in 2018, sought to end American taxes on foreign income, meaning that only US income would be subject to US tax.
+All of this political attention is excellent news for expats who have long struggled to find politicians willing to back their plight.

 Hopefully, this political and legal momentum continues, and American elected officials understand that the current taxation system makes expats choose between surrendering their citizenship (an expensive and permanent endeavor) and facing lifelong taxation from a country now foreign to them.